lacework/python-sdk/jupyter/README.md

 ### Customize Container

+The compose file will map up a drive on your host machine that is used as a persistent drive.
+That way the notebooks you create in the container will not be deleted once you upgrade the container.
+This also gives you option to share files with the container (CSV files for instance).
+By default this points to `/tmp/`, which is not a persistent folder on a Linux system.

-By default persistent storage for notebooks is in the user's /tmp directory.
-To change that, edit the file `docker-compose.yml' and change the line:
+Therefore if you want a true persistent storage you will need to change the line in the docker-compose file into another folder of your choice.
+Edit the file `docker-compose.yml' and change the line:

 ```
       - /tmp/:/usr/local/src/lacedata/